 Conclusion and Takeaways

-This guide provides a comprehensive overview of setting up a mail server using iRedMail on an Ubuntu VPS.
+This guide provides a comprehensive overview of setting up a mail server on Ubuntu VPS with iRedMail.
 With these steps, your server will be configured to send and receive emails securely and reliably.

 Avatar of editorial staff